behdad88/-Data-Science-Projects-/Simple Various Techniques(Machine Learning)/04-Classification/07-Evaluating Classification Models Performance/.ipynb_checkpoints/README-checkpoint.md

 #### A couple other terms are also worth mentioning:

-- Null Error Rate: This is how often you would be wrong if you always predicted the majority class.
+- **Null Error Rate**: This is how often you would be wrong if you always predicted the majority class.
 This can be a useful baseline metric to compare your classifier against.
 However, the best classifier for a particular application will sometimes have a higher error rate than the null error rate, as demonstrated by the Accuracy Paradox.
-- Cohen's Kappa: This is essentially a measure of how well the classifier performed as compared to how well it would have performed simply by chance.
+- **Cohen's Kappa**: This is essentially a measure of how well the classifier performed as compared to how well it would have performed simply by chance.
 In other words, a model will have a high Kappa score if there is a big difference between the accuracy and the null error rate.
-- F Score: This is a weighted average of the true positive rate (recall) and precision.
+- **F Score**: This is a weighted average of the true positive rate (recall) and precision.

 Refrencee and more info : [wikipedia-False-positives-and-false-negatives](https://en.wikipedia.org/wiki/False_positives_and_false_negatives)[wikipedia-Type-I-and-type-II-errors](https://en.wikipedia.org/wiki/Type_I_and_type_II_errors) [wikipedia-Confusion-matrix](https://en.wikipedia.org/wiki/Confusion_matrix)